 In early July, Mariamawit Solomon (Technoserve/Ethiopia) and I had the opportunity to have a virtual conversation with Maria Rodriguez.
 Maria has been running vermicomposting in Quetzaltenango, one of the "strongholds" of Guatemalan coffee cultivation, for 15 years.
 During this very pleasant and informative conversation, one thing became clear right away: Maria does not do vermicomposting, she lives it.
 She loves her worms, and because of her success, one could almost believe that the worms love her too.

-What made it so interesting for us to talk to Maria is the fact that the worms are almost exclusively fed coffee pulp.
+What made it so interesting for us to talk to Maria is the fact that the worms are almost exclusively fed with coffee pulp.
 Only when there is a shortage of pulp, usually just before a new harvest, does she buy other organic waste or cow manure.
 In the early days, she also experimented with urban organic waste, but very quickly abandoned it.
 It was impossible to separate uncooked vegetable waste from cooked food scraps with all their meat, fish and bone residues.
 "It was just a big mess!" she said.
-Since this "adventure", she has concentrated completely on coffee pulp as feed - and is highly satisfied with it.
+Since this "adventure", she is completely focused on coffee pulp as feed - and is highly satisfied with it.

 Maria primarily processes the pulp from her parents' coffee farm.
 In addition, she trains not only coffee farmers in the area, but also far beyond.
-Her mission as a social entrepreneur is to enable farmers to produce their own fertilizer from the pulp of the coffee processing instead of having to buy it at high prices.
+Her mission as a social entrepreneur is to enable farmers to produce their own soil amendment from the pulp of the coffee processing instead of having to buy it at high prices.

 Early days

-It all started when Maria, at the age of 21 first heard about vermicomposting from one of her teachers in connection with the transformation of organic waste.
+It all started when Maria, at the age of 21, first heard about vermicomposting from one of her teachers in connection with the transformation of organic waste.
 She was very impressed, especially because vermicomposting was still quite new in Guatemala at that time.
 The red wiggler worm had been introduced in Guatemala only a few years before; the worms were seen as one of the possible solutions to at least partially manage the uncontrollably growing mountains of organic waste.
 At the same time, she saw the possibility that vermiculture could be a new or additional source of income for her as well as for others.
 Maria did not hesitate for long and soon after she founded her social enterprise "Byoearth".

 The right feed and the right worms